andynze1/terraform-on-aws-eks/BACKUP-BEFORE-MAY2023/25-EKS-DeveloperAccess-IAM-Users/README.md

 use this backend unless the backend configuration changes.
 Error refreshing state: AccessDenied: Access Denied
 	status code: 403, request id: A1FGCJSFAZNG3XHR, host id: lp0Ho4QZPMeEIhVEhRdcbIGWs6ZGVJ9AlV8EmmzOUq0hSrs4hlnsNCVpSEtnbSNk3KialfM4bdQ=
-Kalyans-Mac-mini:04-k8sresources-terraform-manifests kalyanreddy$
+andynze@macbook:04-k8sresources-terraform-manifests andynze$
 ```

-## Step-24: Provide S3 and DynamoDB Full Access to hr-dev-eks-developer-role
+## Step-24: Provide S3 and DynamoDB Full Access to dml-dev-eks-developer-role
-- We need to provide S3 and DynamoDB Access to role `hr-dev-eks-developer-role` to deploy Apps to Dev Namespace using user `hr-dev-eksdeveloper1` provided if we are using `Remote State Datasource` as S3 Bucket and for `State Locking` if we are uing DynamoDB
+- We need to provide S3 and DynamoDB Access to role `dml-dev-eks-developer-role` to deploy Apps to Dev Namespace using user `dml-dev-eksdeveloper1` provided if we are using `Remote State Datasource` as S3 Bucket and for `State Locking` if we are uing DynamoDB
-- In AWS Mgmt Console, go to Services -> IAM -> Roles -> hr-dev-eks-developer-role
+- In AWS Mgmt Console, go to Services -> IAM -> Roles -> dml-dev-eks-developer-role
 - Add below two policies
   - AmazonS3FullAccess
   - AmazonDynamoDBFullAccess